zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 flaky or otherwise problematic test suite breaking the build.

 <!-- Purposefully omitting the non-list variants here.
 They are a bit
-ugly and we may want to deprecate them at some point. -->
+ugly, and we may want to deprecate them at some point. -->

 `appendConfigureFlags list drv`
 : Adds the strings in `list` to the `configureFlags` argument for `drv`.